Prelude to Acting the Miracle: Putting Sanctification in Its Place

-And just as seeing him through a glass darkly in this life means we are sanctified incrementally, the day will come, according to 1 John 3:2 when we will see him as he is.
+Just as seeing him through a glass darkly in this life means we are sanctified incrementally, the day will come, according to 1 John 3:2, when we will see him as he is.
 “Beloved, we are God’s children now, and what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is.”
 Beholding is becoming.
 Partially now.
 Completely later.
 We usually call it sanctification now.
 And we will call it glorification then.
 But they are all one process.

 Now between predestination and glorification, Paul mentions calling and justification.
-Verse 30: “Those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.”
+Romans 8:30: “Those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.”
 Without these two works of God, sinners who are spiritually dead and who deserve the wrath of God could never be sanctified.
 Without God’s call, we would be dead and unresponsive to all his sanctifying influences.
-And without God’s justification, we would be found guilty as charged, and there would be no sanctifying influences, but only wrath.
+And without God’s justification, we would be found guilty as charged, and there would be no sanctifying influences but only wrath.
 So without divine calling and divine justification, there would be no sanctification.

 The Work of God’s Call

 Here’s a description of God’s effectual call from 1 Corinthians 1:22–24: “Jews demand signs and Greeks seek wisdom, but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.”
-So the general call goes out to all Jews and Gentiles.
+The general call goes out to all Jews and Gentiles.
 “Come to Christ the crucified!”
 But not all come.
 To many the cross is folly; to others it is a stumbling block.
 But to those who are called, that is, those in whom God makes his call effective, their eyes are opened, and they see the cross not as foolish but as the wisdom of God and the power of God.
 This call is virtually the same as the new birth, regeneration.
-And without it no one would be justified, because no one would believe.
+And without it, no one would be justified, because no one would believe.
 And no one would be sanctified because no one would have life.

 The Work of Justification